mvarrieur/yankee-trail/src/pages/index.md

 intro:
   blurbs:
     - image: /img/img_1639.jpg
-      text: >
+      text: >-
-        Our Breakfast Restaurant is completely remodeled and opening Friday, Jun 26th!
-Our menu is planned and we look forward to providing our guests and the local community with a delicious hot meal to enjoy before beginning each day's adventure!
-Selections include your basic omelettes, pancakes, french toast, bacon and egg options, as well as pancake pops for those young at heart and incredible breakfast sandwiches on grilled french bread!
+        Our Breakfast Restaurant is completely remodeled and will reopen in Spring 2021!
+We offer indoor and outdoor seating, and our restaurant is open to the public!
+Our 2021 menu is planned and we look forward to providing our guests and the local community with deliciously hot meals to enjoy before beginning each day's adventure!
+Selections include your basic omelets, pancakes, French toast, bacon and egg options, as well as pancake pops for those young at heart and incredible breakfast sandwiches on grilled French bread!
+Got a particular diet need?
+Let us know, and we will do our best to accommodate.
 Weekend specials also offered!
          Mmm....

-        Our restaurant grand opening is Friday, Jun 26th, from 7:00 a.m. - noon.
-Beginning Jun 26th, our restaurant will be open every Thur - Sun from 7:00 a.m. - noon.
+Once our restaurant does reopen, our hours will be 7:00 a.m. - 11:00 a.m. every Friday - Sunday.
     - image: /img/fullroom.jpg
-      text: Our ten clean, over-sized motel rooms feature great family accommodations with many amenities, including blow dryer, microwave, mini-fridge, and personal Kuerig coffee machine.
+      text: Our ten clean, over-sized motel rooms feature great family accommodations with many amenities, including blow dryer, microwave, mini-fridge, and personal Kuerig coffee machine with complimentary coffee.
     - image: /img/susan-varrieur.jpg
-      text: Our completely remodeled Breakfast Restaurant opens Jun 26th!
-Our experienced and pleasant server, Susan Varrieur, will be standing by to ensure your every need is met.
-Be sure to visit hungry!
-An all American breakfast will be offered, including pancake pops on our children's menu, and Rick's famous breakfast sandwiches served on grilled italian bread loaves.
-Bill's infamouse blueberry french toast will be offered among numerous daily specials, all of which are sure to amaze!
-We can't wait to serve our community and guests!
+      text: Meet Susan Varrieur, our experienced and pleasant server - and, honestly, our biggest cheer leader!
+Susan’s bubbly personality awaits your visit, and she will ensure your every need is met upon arrival.
+Br sure to visit hungry!
     - image: /img/rick-lise-miller-2-.jpg
       text: In February 2020, we welcomed Rick and Lise Miller from Salem, NH, to our team.
 Rick and Lise have graciously pulled themselves from the depths